-Field Description General Network State Current state of the WAN network connection Network Ready-Connected to a mobile broadband network and ready to transfer data Network Ready - eSIM Not Activated-The R2C eSIM (if available) has not been activated in ALMS Network Ready - eSIM Activation State Unknown-The activation state is unknown.
-This could be because the eSIM activation state has not yet been reported by ALMS (the LX60, the eSIM, and ALMS have not synchronized after device registration or a device reset), or status reports from ALMS have been disabled.
-Network or server issues may also result in an unknown activation state.
-If this state persists and you believe the eSIM has been activated, please contact your Sierra Wireless Sales representative.
-Connected - No Service Network Link Down-The network link is not available Not Connected Active WAN IPv4 IP Address The current IPv4 WAN IP address for the gateway Active WAN IPv6 IP Address The current IPv6 WAN IP address for the gateway Current WAN IPv6 Prefix Length The length, in bits, of the WAN IPv6 prefix IPv4 Network Interface Current active network interface

-Field Description IPv6 Network Interface Current active network interface Customer Device Name By default, the name is the serial number of the gateway.
+Field Description General Network State Current state of the WAN network connection Network Ready-Connected to a mobile broadband network and ready to transfer data Connected - No Service Network Link Down-The network link is not available Not Connected Active WAN IPv4 IP Address The current IPv4 WAN IP address for the gateway Active WAN IPv6 IP Address The current IPv6 WAN IP address for the gateway Current WAN IPv6 Prefix Length The length, in bits, of the WAN IPv6 prefix IPv4 Network Interface Current active network interface IPv6 Network Interface Current active network interface Customer Device Name By default, the name is the serial number of the gateway.
 If you have configured a device name in the IP Manager section of the Services > Dynamic DNS tab, that name appears in this field.
-Device Uptime Length of time since the gateway last rebooted (in days, hours, and minutes) Advanced (DNS) DNS Proxy Determines which DNS server the connected clients use for domain name resolution Enabled-DNS Proxy is activated.
+Device Uptime Length of time since the gateway last rebooted (in days, hours, and minutes)

+Field Description Advanced (DNS) DNS Proxy Determines which DNS server the connected clients use for domain name resolution Enabled-DNS Proxy is activated.
 Connected DHCP clients acquire the AirLink gateway's IP address as their DNS server.
 The AirLink gateway performs DNS lookups on behalf of the clients.
 Disabled-Connected DHCP clients acquire the DNS servers used by the gateway.
-To set this option, see DNS Proxy on page 162.
+To set this option, see DNS Proxy on page 163.
 DNS Cache Status of the DNS Local Cache feature Enabled-The built-in DNS server caches queries and entries, which can reduce WAN traffic overall by sending out less DNS-related traffic.
 Disabled-DNS queries and entries are not cached.
-To set this option, see DNS Local Cache on page 162.
+To set this option, see DNS Local Cache on page 163.
 DNS Override Override WAN-granted DNS Enabled-Locally configured DNS servers are used.
 Disabled-DNS servers provided by the active WAN connection are used.
 DNS Server 1 (IPv4) 1st DNS server IPv4 address currently in use by the WAN connection to resolve domain names into IP addresses DNS Server 2 (IPv4) 2nd DNS server IPv4 address DNS Server 1 (IPv6) 1st DNS server IPv6 address currently in use by the WAN connection to resolve domain names into IP addresses DNS Server 2 (IPv6) 2nd DNS server IPv6 address